 And then I had this very comforting thought: right now I do not have time for such things, and that is okay.
 In another season of my life, when my kids are older and I have some grey hair, then I will be able to read again.
 This thought was much more like a promise from God, an acknowledgement of my longing with a glimpse of what is waiting ahead.
 Knowing this makes it much easier to not read now, as I focus on my kids, husband, home, and friends.

--3-A woman I barely know offered to help me clean my home for Lydia's birthday party.
+-3-A woman I barely know offered to help me clean my home for L's birthday party.
 She is from Northern Ireland and is living in the US until her visa expires in July.
 She has been able to travel much of Europe and America in her 26 years.
 While I listened to her talk I felt the pang of remorse that I never studied abroad while in college.
 I also felt the itch to travel.

 And then we talked about my life as a stay at home mom.
 I warned her to devour information now, because it seems that with every child a woman pushes out of her body she loses a portion of her knowledge, memory and ability to assemble intelligent, thorough sentences.
 (Ya gotta stock pile those things now so you come out even in the end, I figure.)

 She talked about her desire for kids, a lot of kids, and to live the life I was living.
 She thought the grass was greener on my side of the fence.
 And in my heart I agreed.

 But I was sure not to take it personally, because I have said the exact same thing, with the exact same intentions, to mothers of twins.
 And so, to the mothers of twins that I know and have made this comment to, I would like to apologize.
 Your children are beautiful, wonderful and lovable.
 I consider you blessed, and I praise God for the gifts you've been given.